-Here is the journey many of us take to get to this point…with an eye to achieving financial freedom for you and your family you start looking at options.
+Here is the journey many of us take to get to this point.
+With an eye toward achieving financial freedom for you and your family, you start looking at options.

-You look at the stock market and solid cash flowing businesses that are trading at a record P/E ratio of above 15x with the stock market returning a ROI of 8% if you are aggressive… looking for opportunities to do better and achieve financial freedom you look at other asset classes:
+You look at the stock market and solid cash flowing businesses that are trading at a record P/E ratio of above 15x, with the stock market returning an ROI of 8% if you are aggressive.
+You look for opportunities to do better and achievefinancial freedom,so you look at other asset classes:

 However, where do you get started?

-Fortunately, compared to a few years ago, the number of options available to you have greatly increased!
+Fortunately, compared to a few years ago, the number of options available to you has greatly increased!

-However, this increase in options has created its own problem of too many options making it difficult to navigate between the buyer and the seller.
+However, this increase in options has created its own problem of too many options.
+This makes it difficult to navigate between the buyer and the seller.
 This article will map that path and discuss your options as a buyer.

-If you have under 5hrs a week I would not recommend you jump into this space.
-There is a lot to learn, many mistakes to make and learn from or avoid.
-If you have less than 5hrs a week your options are limited.
+If you have under 5 hours a week, I will not recommend you jump into this space.
+There is a lot to learn, many mistakes to make, and you need the time to learn from or avoid those mistakes.
+If you have less than 5hours a week, your options are limited.

-However, the options that become available to you increase with the more hours you have to put towards your online business.
+However, the options that become available to you increase with the more hours you have to put toward your online business.

-Now, if you are someone with a skill set that you can bring to the table such as digital project management, content marketing, lead gen/sales, ecommerce or paid traffic then again the type of businesses you can buy increases.
+Now, if you are someone with a skill set that you can bring to the table such as digital project management, content marketing, lead gen/sales, eCommerce, or paid traffic, then the type of businesses you can buy definitely increases.

-For me personally, my schedule used to be 2-3hrs/night 5-6 nights per week.
-Not fun but 3 years of that schedule starting with some capability and I had more then replaced mine and my wife’s income.
-This effort was enough to build up my portfolio of profit generating niche content sites to allow me to secure the financial freedom I desired for my family.
+For me personally, my schedule used to be 2-3hours/night 5-6 nights per week.
+Not fun, but 3 years of that schedule starting with some capability, and I had more than replaced mine and my wife’s income.
+This effort was enough to build up my portfolio of profit-generating niche content sites and allowed me to secure the financial freedom I desired for my family.

 Many people are first discovering this space because they are seeking returns and financial freedom that their job and the stock market can’t deliver.